 Living TC is a lifestyle magazine serving the Tri-Cities in southeastern Washington.
 From arts and entertainment and home and garden to food and drink and recreation, Living TC encompasses all there is to love about living in the Tri-Cities.
 We feature local content from local writers and photographers.
 Living TC is published by the Tri-City Herald.
 To receive a complimentary subscription to the print edition of this magazine, send an email to firstname.lastname@example.org.

 MOM Magazine is a brilliant little magazine for moms in the Tri-Cities that is published six times a year, and it includes a Cover MOM chosen locally!
 There is even an online blog where mom stuff can be discussed.

 playdate Magazine - Yakima

-playdate Magazine is a free magazine and family resource guide published six times a year by the Yakima Herald-Republic.
+playdate Magazine is a free magazine and family resource guide published six times a year by the Niche Products Department - a commercial division of the Yakima Herald-Republic.
 Each issue offers practical ideas and includes the Yakima Valley's most complete kid-friendly calendar.
 The playdate Magazine is distributed to various places where parents go in the Yakima Valley.
-In addition, the current issue is available for viewing online.

 Prosser Record-Bulletin Publications

-The Prosser Record-Bulletin has published several guides that you can view online that include Prosser Our Town, The Grape Vine, Classic Cars, The Great Prosser Balloon Rally, and a few others.
+The Prosser Record-Bulletin has published several guides that you can view online that include Prosser Our Town, Wine Country, Classic Cars, The Great Prosser Balloon Rally, and Valley Farm Life.

 Tri-Cities Area Journal of Business